clearflask/clearflask/INSTALLATION.md

 1. Download or build the artifact `clearflask-release-*-docker-compose-self-host.tar.gz`
 2. Carefully read and modify `config-selfhost.cfg`.
 3. Carefully read and modify `connect.config.json`.

+#### Dashboard account

+For you to manage the dashboard, you need to whitelist an email to be able to create an account:

+- `config-selfhost.cfg`
+  .`com.smotana.clearflask.web.security.SuperAdminPredicate$Config.superAdminEmailRegex`: `^admin@yoursite.com$`

+After you sign-up it is recommended to disable further signups using:

+`config-selfhost.cfg`.`com.smotana.clearflask.web.resource.AccountResource$Config.signupEnabled`: `false`

+#### DNS and certificates

+By default, everything is assumed to be on `localhost`.
+If you wish to host your portal on `yoursite.com`, ensure your DNS is correctly pointing to this server, and set these config parameters:

+- `connect.config.json`.`parentDomain`: `yoursite.com`
+- `connect.config.json`.`disableAutoFetchCertificate`: `false`
+- `config-selfhost.cfg`.`com.smotana.clearflask.web.Application$Config.domain`: `yoursite.com`
+- `config-selfhost.cfg`.`com.smotana.clearflask.web.resource.ConnectResource$Config.domainWhitelist`: `^yoursite.com$`

+Once you load the site for the first time, a Certificate is automagically fetched for you and auto-renewed as needed.

 ### Run